theo-armour/maps-2021/sandbox/globe-us-county-indemnity/README.md

 This is a first pass at displaying the data.
 Further revisions might add more data

-* Arable acres per county is added to data set; indemnity per acre is displayed
-* Current year color indicates the difference with a moving averages pf the data
+* Current year color indicates the difference with a moving averages of the data
 * Rainfall or other weather difference with moving average is indicated
 * Crop types and acres of crop areas are indicated
 * Legends and colors developed in more detail